anlerandy/timerClass/README.md

 ### **id**

 Type: `Number | String`
 The `id` of the timer to find.
-Or the apply for creation.
+Or the one to apply for creation.

 ### **options**